 Decentralised energy (trigeneration) generates power using low or zero-carbon fuels.
 While providing electricity, they can also heat buildings and cool them too.
 Trigeneration can be used to run a single building or a precinct.

-Renewable energy – which we don’t need to explain – will be used in addition to trigeneration systems.
+Renewable energy will be used in addition to our planned trigeneration systems.
 We’ve got the ball rolling by installing solar power and hot water systems in several places.
 We’re also investigating all the other options for potential use, including wind energy, hydro, solar-thermal concentration, geothermal energy and marine renewables.

-By building a recycled water network that could be used for toilet flushing, watering gardens and the like, (in commercial and residential properties), we’re protecting Sydney’s precious supply of drinking water.
+By building a recycled water network that could be used for toilet flushing, watering gardens and the like, (in commercial and residential properties), we’re preserving Sydney’s precious supply of drinking water.

 Advanced waste treatment (AWT) is the term used to describe technologies that recycle rubbish and keep it out of landfill and also those which recover energy from waste.
 We’re already sending the 40,000 tonnes of household waste a year to AWT facilities (see the waste and recycling section).